 Private Student Loans

 Private student loan interest rates and loan terms vary by lender, which gives borrowers more choice in term length.
 However, private student loans do not carry the same borrower protections as federal student loans, such as income-driven repayment plans, deferment or forbearance, or the Public Service Loan Forgiveness program.
-Students may want to consider private student loans as an option only after they have exhausted all other sources of aid, including federal student loans.
+You may want to consider private student loans as an option only after you have exhausted all other sources of aid, including federal student loans.

 Photo credit: iStock/visualspace